Pythm/ad-Lightwand/README.md

 ```

 > [!TIP]
-> Check out [ModeManagement](https://github.com/Pythm/ad-ModeManagement) example code if you want to automate some default away/morning/night modes.
+> Check out [ModeManagement](https://github.com/Pythm/ad-ModeManagement) example code if you want to automate away/morning/night modes.

-####
+### Change mode in one room
-As an option to fire an event you can set light in rooms with Home assistant selectors configured with: `selector_input`.
+As an option to fire an event you can set light in rooms with defining a Home assistant selector configured with: `selector_input`.
+The app will update the selector mode from MODE_CHANGE if the mode exists as an option.
+In this way you can stay up to date on modes in different rooms that have the selector defined.

+The options is mode only without _roomname.

 ### Mode names
 > [!IMPORTANT]